-Note: New courses will continue to be proposed and approved for these sections of the General Studies Curriculum.
-Students should consult their academic advisors to learn of new choices.
-WED students should consult the rotation of courses listing on the website.
+New courses continue to be proposed and approved for these sections of the General Studies curriculum.
+To learn of new choices, students should consult their academic advisors or see the course rotation listing on the website.

-Creative/Expressive Perspective (choose one)
+Creative/Expressive Perspective (choose one) AD 200 Studies in Visual Arts

-EN/TA 202 Introduction to Literature and Theatre (campus only) EN 205 Introduction to Literature: Themes of Love & Justice EN 222 Literature & Myth (Distance only) EN 235 American Women Writers MU200 Music for Living AR 200 Studies in the Visual Arts EN 222 Literature & Myth (Distance only) EN 235 American Women Writers EN/TA 202 Introduction to Literature and Theatre (campus only) EN 235 American Women Writers EN 205 Introduction to Literature: Themes of Love & Justice EN 222 Literature & Myth (Distance only) MU200 Music for Living EN 235 American Women Writers MU200 Music for Living
+AD 200 Studies in Visual Arts

+EN 202 Introduction to Literature and Theatre (campus only)

+EN 205 Introduction to Literature: Themes of Love & Justice

+EN 222 Literature & Myth (distance only)

+EN 235 American Women Writers

+MU200 Music for Living